rleonardg/Anlysis_accident_rate_Madrid/README.md

 ### Report objective
 The objective of the analysis is try to identify if Madrid is a safe place to drive based on accident rate.

-I try to use the data to drive awareness and show, in numerical form, the severity is the actual situation.
+I try to use the data to drive awareness and show, in numerical form, the severity of the actual situation.

-### What is the accident rate
+### What is a drive accident
-Accident rate is calculated by,
+Making a bad decision behind the wheel is a decision that can affect to other people in the road.
+An accident can be caused by a poor state of the road or human decisions.

+In this report we analyze: General driving accidents, including those poor road conditions and human decisions.

 ## Analysis